-The heart is a large muscle located in the chest.
+The heart is a large muscle, located in the chest.
 The right side of the heart pumps blood to the lungs to pick up oxygen.
-The left side of the heart receives blood from the lungs and pumps it around the body.
-The left and right sides of the heart each consist of 2 chambers; these are separated by valves which ensure that body flows only in one direction.
+The left side receives blood from the lungs and pumps it around the body.
+The left and right sides of the heart each consist of 2 chambers; these are separated by valves which ensure that blood flows only in one direction.

 What can go wrong with the heart?

-Rarely cats are born with heart defects such as ‘hole in the heart’.
-These conditions may be noticed when kittens are examined for vaccinations.
+Rarely, cats or dogs are born with heart defects such as ‘hole in the heart’.
+These conditions may be noticed when puppies are examined for vaccinations.
 Sometimes these ‘congenital heart conditions’ may only become evident as animals age.
-More commonly heart diseases develop as animals’ age and the heart muscle starts to wear out.
-As cats and dogs now live longer, heart disease is becoming more common.
+More commonly, heart diseases develop as animals age and the heart muscle starts to wear out.
+As pets now live longer, heart disease is becoming more common.

-How do you know if your cat has heart disease?
+How do you know if your pet has heart disease?

 How does a vet diagnose heart disease?

 The most useful tool for the vet is a stethoscope.
 A change in normal sounds can indicate heart disease.
-In disease the heart rate may be increased (or occasionally decreased).
+If affected, the heart rate may be increased (or occasionally decreased).
 An irregular or unusual (murmur) noise may be heard.
-X –rays can show that the heart is enlarged or that fluid is present in the lungs.
-In some cases a vet may require ultrasound to image the heart or an ECG to look at the heart’s electrical activity.
+X–rays can show that the heart is enlarged or that fluid is present in the lungs.
+In some cases, a vet may require ultrasound to image the heart or an ECG to look at the heart’s electrical activity.

-It is good advice to ask your vet to examine a new kitten.
-You may want to return to the breeder a puppy born with a heart defect.
-Alternatively it may be possible to correct a condition surgically before any symptoms develop.
+It is good advice to ask your vet to examine a new puppy/kitten.
+You may want to return a puppy or kitten born with a heart defect to the breeder.
+Alternatively, it may be possible to correct a condition surgically before any symptoms develop.

 How is heart disease treated?

 There is no need to treat dogs when no symptoms are present.
 Unfortunately, however, the disease does get worse.
 Treatment can slow the rate of progression.
 This is also the case with cats.